-First and foremost, this page is for reaching out to those special people willing to volunteer their time and effort towards helping other adoptees on their search for birth family.
+First and foremost, this page is for reaching out to those special people willing to volunteer their time and effort towards our community service for adoptees on their search for birth family.
 If you would like to volunteer and have a knack at genealogy, as well as, have a few hours every other week to devote to this cause, please fill out our Volunteer Form below.

-Everyone deserves to know where they came from.
-Knowledge of their beginning, their ancestors, and what nature has contributed to their very individuality handed down by generations of their birth family.
+Search Angels is a nonprofit community service where a single volunteer can have a lasting effect on hundreds of adoptees during their service to our nonprofit.
+It is our belief that everyone deserves to know where they came from.
+Knowledge of their beginning, their ancestors, and what nature has contributed to their individuality handed down by generations of their biological family.

 If you were adopted, or any other scenario where you were separated from your birth family in the past, chances are a large parts of your family history has remained a mystery all or most of your life.
 At some point or another, we all want to know what exactly makes us who we are.
 We may have been raised in an adoptive family who we feel gave us the nurturing we needed to thrive in this world.
 Yet, there is a part that all adoptees feel is still missing.

 It is at these times, driven by a need to know about our medical background, the nature of our birth family, or some other deeply seeded need, we must seek out and find our birth family and learn as much as possible.
-For it is not a search for family, so much as a search for ourselves.
+Our nonprofit volunteers have discovered over the experiences of hundreds of adoptees that this search is not just a search for family, so much as it is a search for ourselves.

 Finding one’s birth family is not always easy.
-While the miracle of DNA testing might help us to locate cousins amongst the masses, using genetic genealogy, traditional search or other search methods, still requires dedicated individuals willing to persevere all these challenges with patience and sensitivity.
+While the miracle of DNA testing might help us to locate cousins amongst the masses, using genetic genealogy, traditional search or other search methods, still requires dedicated volunteers willing to persevere past all these challenges with patience and sensitivity.

-It takes a special kind of person to be the advocate for tasks that our adoptees may be initially challenged with.
-While Search Angels was started as a solo effort, it has certainly become a team endeavor which now affords the dedication and hours to assisting adoptees with their search for biological family.
+It takes a special kind of volunteer to be the advocate for tasks that our adoptees may be initially challenged without the assistance of our nonprofit.
+While Search Angels was started as a solo effort, it has certainly become a much larger community service which now affords the dedication and long hours assisting adoptees with their search for biological family.

 There are literally thousands of people in every State that could be coined, Search Angels.
-Be they professional genealogists, genetic genealogists, cousins, or simply... friends and adopted family members who have given up their free time helping uncover the truth.
-We do not claim to be the first or only Search Angels, but we are certainly dedicated in helping you find peace, support and hope along your path to finding your first-families roots.
+Be they professional genealogists, genetic genealogists, cousins, or simply... friends and adopted family members who volunteer everyday helping uncover the truth.
+We do not claim to be the first or only Search Angels, but we certainly have evolved into a strong community service and nonprofit that is committed to our goal.
+Our mission has become a well balanced advocacy, dedicated to giving adoptees the peace, support and hope necessary to take on this journey together.